Lesson: Boxed In and Wrapped UpContributed by: Engineering K-PhD Program, Pratt School of Engineering, Duke University

-About two weeks before conducting this lesson, explain to students that for an upcoming activity, they will each need to bring in two identical boxes.
-Information about the kinds of boxes they should bring is provided in the attached Letter for Parents, which should be sent home with students.
-Students will be curious to know what they are going to do with the boxes, and you can help maintain this curiosity by merely answering with something vague such as, "They're for a geometry activity."
+(About two weeks before conducting this lesson, ask students to each bring in from home two identical boxes to use in an upcoming activity.
+Have them take home a Letter for Parents, which explains the kinds of boxes needed.
+Students will be curious to know what they are going to do with the boxes, and you can help maintain this curiosity by merely answering with something vague such as, "They're for a geometry activity.")

-Before beginning the activity itself, students should know how to determine both the surface area and volume of a rectangular prism.
-They should also have a clear understanding of cubes: in a cube all the dimensions are equal, so the volume of a cube is the length of any side raised to the third power, or cubed.
+(Present the following content to verify that students know how to determine the surface area and volume of a rectangular prism.
+They should also have a clear understanding of cubes: in a cube, all the dimensions are equal, so the volume of a cube is the length of any side raised to the third power, or cubed.)

-To introduce the activity, tell students that they are going to take one of their two, identical boxes, and cut it up and tape it back together to make a cube-shaped box that has the same volume as the original, rectangular box.
-Then point out that in order to create a cube-shaped box from a rectangular box, they will have to work backwards.
-For a cube of known volume, they will need to be able to figure out how to find its dimensions: if the volume of a cube is equal to its length cubed, the length of any side of a cube is equal to the cube root of its volume.
-Some simple examples will help illustrate this.
-Ask the class, for example, what the dimensions would be for a box with a volume of 8 cubic centimeters, or for a box whose volume is 27 cubic inches.
+(Introduce the activity.)
+Today, you are going to take one of your two, identical boxes, and cut it up and tapeit back together to make a cube-shaped box that has the same volume as the original, rectangular box.
+In order to create a cube-shaped box from a rectangular box, you will have to work backwards.
+For a cube of known volume, you need to be able to figure out how to find its dimensions.
+If the volume of a cube is equal to its length cubed, the length of any side of a cube is equal to the cube root of its volume.
+(Work through some simple examples to help illustrate this.)
+For example, what would the dimensions be for a box with a volume of 8 cubic cm, or for a box with a volume of 27 cubic inches?

-Then move on to some harder examples.
-What if the volume of the box were 21 cubic inches?
-If students have graphing calculators such as the TI-82 or TI-83, they can find cube roots easily using the MATH function key.
+(Move on to some harder examples.)
+What if the volume of a box was 21 cubic inches?
+(If students have graphing calculators such as TI-82 or TI-83, they can find cube roots easily using the MATH function key.
 If not, they will get some good practice with estimation and trial-and-error as they determine that the cube root of 21 is about 2.76.
-(When they make their own cube-shaped boxes, they will work in centimeters and millimeters, so cube roots need not be taken out beyond the nearest hundredth.)
+When students make their own cube-shaped boxes, they will work in cm and mm, so cube roots need not be taken out beyond the nearest hundredth.)

 Lesson Background & Concepts for Teachers (Return to Contents)

 Volume-to-surface area ratios are important aspects of many phenomena in the physical and natural sciences.
 For example, radiators are devices designed to contain lots of surface area over which to dissipate heat, using a relatively small volume of hot fluid flowing through the radiator.
-Similarly, a long, narrow ranch-style house will cost a lot more to heat in a cold climate than will a more cube-shaped cape-cod style house having the same volume and wall insulation.
-The ranch house has more wall and roof areas through which the interior heat can escape than does the cape-cod house.
-Likewise, the ranch house will have a lot more area exposed to the radiant heat of the sun in the summer, and cost more to keep cool by air conditioning than will the cape-cod house.
+Similarly, a long, narrow ranch-style house costs more to heat in a cold climate than a more cube-shaped Cape Cod-style house having the same volume and wall insulation.
+The ranch house has more wall and roof areas through which the interior heat can escape than the Cape Cod house.
+Likewise, the ranch house has more area exposed to the radiant heat of the sun in the summer, and costs more to keep cool by air conditioning than will the Cape Cod house.

 Associated Activities (Return to Contents)